skezsoftware/padres-project/README.md

 A web application for analyzing MLB pitching statistics and key performance indicators, focusing on the San Diego Padres' July 2024 games.

+#### Environment Variables

+This project includes a `.env` file in the backend folder for simplicity and good practice.
+The file contains configuration values necessary to run the project, but it does not contain sensitive data.

+Feel free to modify the values in the `.env` file if needed for your setup.

 ## Prerequisites Installation

 Before starting, you'll need to install: